JanakPatel18/Bitcoin-Predictive-Analysis-and-Visualization/README.md

 # Bitcoin-Predictive-Analysis-and-Visualization

+# PROJECT WORK

-## Selected Topic
+## Selected Topic - Bitcoin Predictive Analysis and Visualization

-The topic that was selected by the group is Bitcoin Predictive Analysis and Visualization.
-Bitoin is one the most well known cryptocurrencies and also one of the longest running.
-The Historical Data we chose to work with from January 2012 to March 2021.
+Our group selected to work with the Bitcoin Historical Data (Jan 2012 to March 2021).
+Bitcoin is the longest running and most well known cryptocurrency.

-## The Reason this Topic Selected
+## Reason the topic was selected

-1. We chose this topic because cryptocurrency is and an interesting topic and we became interested from some of the Modules that were done in course.
+1) The team members are cryptocurrency enthusiasts.
+2) We find the dataset interesting as it is merely numerical values.
+3) We believe that there lies plenty of functionality within this dataset and are eager to dive into some of these values through machine learning methods.
+4) We are interested in determining a short and long term market prediction using machine learning models
+5) Since the dataset is primarily numerical values, and we have a historical dataset, we can possibly use both supervised and unsupervised machine learning models to predidct Bitcoin prices

-## Description of the Source of Data
+## Description of the source of data

-We are using data obtained from Kaggle @ https://www.kaggle.com/mczielinski/bitcoin-historical-data

-## Questions we hope to answer
+Data is available on Kaggle at https://www.kaggle.com/mczielinski/bitcoin-historical-data.

+##  Description of the communication protocols
+Our team has created a group chat via Slack and is meeting on days that we do not have class.

+## Team Member Roles

+Janak -  Square

+Anuradha - Tringle

+Mark - Triangle

+Uttam - Circle

+Sherin - X

-These are some questions we would like to answer
+## Questions we would like to answer with the data:

+1)  How has Bitcoin's price in USD varied over time?
+2)  Can we predict Bitcoin's price in the future based prices from the previous days, months, or years?
-1. How has the price value of Bitcoin varied from the data that was collected.
+3)  How has trading volume affected the price previously and how does it affect the price now?

-2. How the pirce fluxuated as well
+## Technologies Used:

+## a) Data Cleaning and Analysis
+Pandas will be used to clean the data and perform an exploratory analysis.
+Further analysis will be completed using Python.

+## b) Database Storage
+PostgreSQL is the database we intend to use, and we will integrate Flask to display the data.

+## c) Machine Learning
+SciKitLearn is the Machine Learning library we'll be using to create a classifier.

+## d) Dashboard
+No dashboard is required for the first segment.
+In the future we will be using Tableau for the Dashboard.